sagardesd/Cpp-ebook/mds/concepts_c++20.md

 | ❌ Try to compile generated code | ✅ Never instantiate bad templates |
 | ❌ Error deep in template code | ✅ Error at call site |
 | ❌ "invalid operands to binary expression" | ✅ "does not satisfy Comparable" |

+### Key Benefit: Early Error Detection

+**Without concepts:**
+1. Compiler tries to instantiate `min<StudentId>`
+2. Compiler generates the function body
+3. Compiler tries to compile `a < b`
+4. **Error discovered!** (too late)

+**With concepts:**
+1. Compiler checks: "Does `StudentId` satisfy `Comparable`?"
+2. **Error discovered immediately!** (before instantiation)
+3. Compiler never even tries to instantiate the template
+4. You get a clear error at the call site

+Concepts allow us to:
+- **Check constraints BEFORE instantiation** (most important!)
+- Be explicit about what we require of a template type
+- Prevent template instantiation unless all constraints are met
+- Get much better compiler error messages

 [↑ Back to Table of Contents](#table-of-contents)